secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 The results from the Board and E-Group team interviews are summarized (without attribution) by the Chairperson and shared for discussion at the March Board of Directors meeting.

-The CoS is responsible for an update every other quarter to the Board on the progress made across focus areas.
+The CoS is responsible for a mid-year and an end of year update to the Board on the progress made across focus areas.
 This will come in the form of a progress scorecard.
 For example, if one area of focus is "set 3-year strategy", the CoS will evaluate whether the activity is on track or needs attention.
 The scorecard will be updated with a progress score (on track, needs attention, or at risk) and a high level summary of relevant key activities.

-## Fiscal Year Kickoff

-The [Fiscall Year Kickoff](/company/gitlab-assembly/) is the only all-hands-style meeting at GitLab.
-The CoS is responsible for organizing it.

 ## Managing the All Directs